 - 2,500 people from 433 households have benefited from access to drought-resistant seed varieties, tools, and knowledge.

 - Over 8,000 people have an improved access to water for drinking, animals and horticulture.
 As part of this work, 100 women’s groups were able to strengthen their food security against climatic variability and shocks.

 Partnerships and Coordination

-The project has been discussed with the local EU representatives as well as with the UN agencies to ensure synergies and to avoid duplication.
-In addition, UNICEF will coordinate with the EU, World Bank and other UN agencies through quarterly UN DAP-Emergency working Group and biannual Program Management Committee (PMC) meeting, co-chaired by Prime Minister Office/Disaster Management Department for information sharing on progress, challenges and best practices.
+Project activities were coordinated with local EU representatives as well as with UN agencies to ensure synergies and to avoid duplication.
+In addition, UNICEF coordinated with the EU, World Bank and other UN agencies through quarterly UN DAP-Emergency working Group and biannual Program Management Committee (PMC) meeting, co-chaired by Prime Minister Office/Disaster Management Department for information sharing on progress, challenges and best practices.

 - Mainstreaming of disaster risk reduction (DRR)

 Window of Action

 - Window 2